 short items (e.g. quizzes, old exams, study notes) can be placed on electronic reserves.

 - When submitting personal material for reserves, faculty should provide the materials along with the filled-out Reserves Request Form.
-The form is also available at the Circulation Desk.
+The form is also available at the Service Desk.

 For material not owned by OU libraries or the faculty:

 - A photocopy of a specific journal article may be ordered

 - A book may be ordered on a rush basis, provided that it is

 still in print and not exorbitantly expensive.

 If you have any questions, please contact Access Services at 248-370-4425 or firstname.lastname@example.org.